 For example, by comparison, Costco, and Walmart all offered the same policy when it comes to returning vacuums.

-Only Kroger offers a shorter period of 30 days like Target.
+Only Kroger and Amazon’s vacuum returns policies offer a shorter period of 30 days.

 You can read more about Costco’s return policy for vacuums in this article we wrote.